 ITC launched its Wealth out of Waste programme to discourage recyclable waste from going into landfills or getting burnt which pollutes the environment.
 WOW is designed to manage waste from individual households and civic bodies.
 As per a study conducted by ITC, on an average an Indian city generates around 2,500 tonnes of waste every day.
 Since there is hardly any recycling, the waste is used as a landfill, causing large scale air and water pollution.

-Today, the WOW movement has spread its tentacles across Hyderabad, Bhadrachalam, Chennai, Bangalore, Cochin, Coimbatore and Madurai, enjoying the support of over 3 million citizens; 500,000 school children, 350 corporates, more an 1,000 commercial establishment and around 200 industries.
-Plans are underway to extend the program to other cities and major towns and draw more people within its embrace.The collection of recyclable waste paper during 2013-14 by WOW is 26000 MT.
+Today, the WOW movement has spread across Hyderabad, Bhadrachalam, Chennai, Bangalore, Cochin, Coimbatore and Madurai, enjoying the support of over 3 million citizens; 500,000 school children, 350 corporates, more than 1,000 commercial establishments and around 200 industries.
+Plans are underway to extend the program to other cities and major towns and draw more people within its embrace.The collection of recyclable waste paper during 2013-14 by WOW was 26000 MT.

 ITC’s initiative to create sustainable livelihood for Rag pickers and Paura Karmikas

 On the occasion of the 3rd anniversary of national Recycling Day (1st July), ITC Limited with the support of BBMP is launching a novel pilot program in ten selected wards of Bengaluru, to Create Sustainable Livelihoods for Rag pickers and Waste Collectors by propagating Source Segregation at all levels of society and facilitate effective collection mechanism and recycle maximum dry waste.